1311599/MEGA-ClimateAdaptation/README.md

 This repository contains all scripts and data needed for the Climate Adaptation workshop of the course MEGA, organised within the MSc Architecture - Building Technology Track at TU Delft.

 The **content** folder contains the following scripts:
-1. **analyse_EPWs.ipynb**, to read and compare different weather files for the location of Rotterdam/Amsterdam
+- **analyse_EPWs.ipynb**, to read and compare different weather files for the location of Rotterdam/Amsterdam
-2.
+- **Exercise_Mega.py**, to calculate the Universal Thermal Climate Index (UTCI) and the Loss of Performance due to overheating